Skip navigation

 What are myasthenia gravis (MG) tests?

-Myasthenia gravis (MG) tests are used to diagnose MG, a chronic autoimmune disease that causes weakness in muscles throughout the body.
-An autoimmune disorder causes your immune system to attack your own cells, tissues, and/or organs by mistake.
-If you have MG, your immune system makes antibodies that block or change the connection between nerves and muscles.
+Myasthenia gravis (MG) tests are used to diagnose MG, a chronic (long-lasting) autoimmune disease that causes weakness in muscles throughout your body.
+In autoimmune diseases, your immune system mistakenly attacks the healthy cells of your organs and tissues.
+If you have MG, your immune system makes antibodies that block or change the connection between your nerves and muscles.

 Other names: Ice pack test, edrophonium test, tensilon test, nerve conduction study